 The analysis on the target needs and the learning needs was done in the early stage of the research.
 The results of the needs analysis were used to design the course grid.
 The course grid then was used to develop the learning materials.
-The materials were designed in six units.
-Those six units of materials mainly discuss speaking skill, pronunciation, vocabulary and grammar which have important contribution to speaking skill.
-Unit 1 consisted of 14 tasks, Unit 2 consisted of 15 tasks, Unit 3 consisted of 9 tasks.
-Unit 4 consisted of 10 tasks, Unit 5 consisted of 10 tasks and Unit 6 consisted of 12 tasks.
+The materials were designed in three units.
+Those three units of materials covered the two cycles of language learning, namely spoken cycle and written cycle.
+Unit I consisted of 20 tasks, Unit II consisted of 22 tasks, and Unit III consisted of 18 tasks.
 The tasks in each unit were graded and sequenced using Nunan's (2004) pedagogical sequence.
 Moreover, the tasks in each unit were sequenced following the three phases of learning, namely the pre-task phase, the task-proper phase, and the follow up phase (Nunan, 2004).

-There are six components of task which were analyzed, namely goal, input, procedure, student role, teacher role, and setting.
+There are six components of task which were analyzed, namely goal, input, procedure, student role, lecturer role, and setting.
 The appropriateness of each component has been analyzed, and the results of the analysis are presented as follows.

-In relation to task goal, generally, the learning process aims utilizing students with knowledge and skills which may help them to communicate in English orally.
+In relation to task goal, generally, the learning process is aimed to utilize students with knowledge and skills which may help them to communicate in English, orally or in written.
 This goal will be achieved by teaching the students the materials that usually found in every day life.
 By equipping them the subject matters that commonly found in every day life, it will help them to acquire the communicative competence in the real communication.
 This is in a line with the finding of Kumar's study (2012, p.354).
-He found that all of the respondents choose the "daily or everyday life," "day to day activities," "basic communication and conversation," topics which are relevant to be used in learning a new foreign language.
+He found that all of the respondents choose the "daily or everyday life," "day to day activities," "basic communication and conversation," as topics which are relevant to be used in learning a new foreign language.

-The students were taught to speak the language functions that commonly used in every day life, such as This finding is also suggested by Kumar's research finding (2012, p.354).
+In the spoken cycle, the students were taught the to listen and speak the language functions that commonly used in every day life, such as asking for information, asking for and giving directions, and giving advices and suggestions.
+This finding is also suggested by Kumar's research finding (2012, p.354).
 In the written cycle, the students were asked to study the explanation, descriptive and procedural texts.

-Concerning task input, the appropriate inputs can be concluded as the inputs which are comprehensible to the students.
-The comprehensible input will facilitate the students to learn and utilize their knowledge on the language and its use in the daily life.
+Concerning task input, the appropriate inputs can be concluded as the inputs which are comprehensible students.
+The to the comprehensible input will facilitate the students to learn and utilize their knowledge on the language and its use in the daily life.
 This is supported by Krashen's (1982, p.20) input hypothesis that states "We acquire languages when we understand messages (input) in the target language that are just a little beyond our current level of acquired competence.
 In order for learners to progress from one stage of acquisition to the next, they need to comprehend language that includes a structure at the stage beyond that of the current level".
 The students will fail to acquire the target language if the inputs are not understood by them.
 When the inputs are too difficult to be understood, the students will reluctant to learn the language because they feel hard in learning it.
 On the other hand, when the inputs are too easy for them, they will reluctant to learn the language because actually they need a challenge to improve their current level of acquired competence.